3dcitydb/3dcitydb-mkdocs/docs/index.md

 ///

 The 3D City Database (3DCityDB) is a free and open source package consisting of a database schema and a set of software tools to import, export, manage, analyse, and visualize virtual 3D city models on top of a spatial database system.
-This is version `1.0.0` of the user manual.
+The version of this user manual is displayed in the top menu.
 It provides the documentation of the 3DCityDB and its components in the following versions.

 | Component                           | Version                                |
 |-------------------------------------|----------------------------------------|